Top Ten Fool's Gold: The Overrated Part 1 Blade Runner

 The Director's or Final Cut without the clumsy, intrusive narration and juvenile "happy ever after" ending are certainly an improvement over the Theatrical Version.
 They allow the stunning visuals and unique environment to "breathe" and further enable us to place ourselves in the main character's shoes.
 An added dream sequence involving a unicorn adds an element of mystery which ties in nicely with these Director and Final version's last scene.
 The contribution made by the amazing set designs, special effects and musical sound-scape cannot be faulted in creating this most awe-inspiring vision of a futuristic city sprawl.

 There is however a giant void at the centre of its universe.
-All the king's horses etc. cannot bring the main character to life.
+All the kings horses... (and all of Tyrell's robots for that matter), cannot bring the main character to life.
 Harrison Ford's performance as Rick Deckard (the "Blade Runner" of the title) is not the problem here.
 It's the overly simplistic narrative: From beginning to end, this guy's just doing a job, hunting down and terminating human-like replicants and from what we see, not doing it very well.
 Each encounter with his quarries sees him caught off guard and rather surprisingly incompetent, at odds with what his superior (M. Emmet Walsh) says when he somehow talks Decker out of retirement.
 Decker doesn't seem to care for the job either, or for anything else really.
 He does express some feelings for the replicant Rachael (Sean Young), a secretary at the Tyrell Corporation where the human-like machines are designed.
 Yet these emotions seem rather superfluous since she's saved his life during an encounter with an adversary and according to Deckard he "owes her one" (which means he won't be coming after her but "somebody will").

 Next Time: Top Ten Fool's Gold #2 Blue Velvet